spaulaus/sublime_sustenance/_posts/breakfast/2015-07-01-homemadeoatcereal.md

         * raw seeds or blanched nuts (almonds, raw sunflower seeds, raw pumpkin seeds
         * dried fruit (cranberries, raisins, mangoes, etc.)
     directions_markdown: |-
-        * Pour sugar water on oats and mix with hands until all oats are moistened.
+        1. Pour sugar water on oats and mix with hands until all oats are moistened.
+Proportions are variable as oats that are very wet just take longer to dry out in oven.
-        * Spread on a lightly greased sheet of foil on a large cookie sheet and place in
+        1. Spread on a lightly greased sheet of foil on a large cookie sheet and place in the oven at 300-325 F.  The oats will dry out and slowly brown 15-30 minutes depending on original wetness.
-        * With 5 more minutes to cook, add blanched almond slivers, raw sunflower seeds,
+        1. With 5 more minutes to cook, add blanched almond slivers, raw sunflower seeds, raw pumpkin seeds, etc. until all are "toasted".
-        * Pull out and let cool.
+        1. Pull out and let cool.
 Add raisins, dried cranberries, or other dried fruits to taste.
-        * Mix and store in a container.
+        1. Mix and store in a container.
 ---
 Got this one from my buddy C. Gross.
 In addition to tradition having with milk, it's a good sprinkle for yoghurt and fruit (breakfast or dessert) too.